 Security of tenure and exclusivity

 4.1 The Contractor is hereby granted the exclusive right under this Contract to Explore for and Exploit the resource category specified in this Contract and to conduct Exploration and Exploitation activities within the Contract Area in accordance with the terms of this Contract.
 The Contractor shall have security of tenure, and this Contract shall not be suspended, terminated or revised except in accordance with the terms set out herein and the Regulations.
-[Any impacts from activities in the Area carried out under an Exploitation Contract must be strictly limited to the Contractor area.]
+Any impacts from activities in the Area carried out under an Exploitation Contract must be strictly limited to the Contractor area.

 4.2 The Authority undertakes not to grant any rights to another person to Explore for or Exploit the same resource category in the Contract Area for the duration of this Contract.